How Long Do Moths Live? A Comprehensive Look at Moth Lifespans

 -

 Pupal Stage (Chrysalis): The pupal stage is a period of transformation, where the caterpillar undergoes metamorphosis into an adult moth.
 This stage can last anywhere from a few weeks to several months, depending on the species and environmental conditions.
-The pupa is relatively immobile and vulnerable during this crucial phase.
+The pupa is relatively immobile and vulnerable during this crucial phase That's the part that actually makes a difference..

 -